Franklin to Parker in Venango County

 Driving time from Pittsburgh 1 hour 25 minutes to 1 hour 45 minutes north

-As of 2017 the trail had two sets of mile markers: Wooden markers counting downstream from zero at the Franklin trailhead and concrete railroad markers counting upstream from zero at Freeport to 130.0 at Oil City.
+As of 2020 the trail had two sets of mile markers: Wooden markers counting downstream from zero at the Franklin trailhead and concrete railroad markers counting upstream from zero at Pittsburgh to 130.0 at Oil City.
 At any point on the trail, the mileage from the Franklin trailhead plus the railroad mileage will always equal 123.5.
-The railroad markers only go about halfway to Sunny Slopes (MP111) so for this write-up, we use the trail markers counting from Franklin.
+The railroad markers go MP100 about 3.3 miles frm the parking lot, so for this write-up, we use the trail markers counting from Franklin.

 The trail leaves the parking lot at Franklin headed downstream, with the river on the right.
 It gradually bears away from US322, finally breaking away at MP0.6 near the ruins of a former industrial plant.
 This, the Whann Litha Springs building, came down in 1995.
 From here on, there are frequent views of the river, and overhead power lines tower above the trail.
 The flat area at MP1.3 is a campsite with Adirondack shelters, fire rings, tent spaces, picnic tables, chemical toilets and canoe access.
 At MP2.2 an overlook provides views up and down the Allegheny River with good bird watching opportunities, including ducks, crows, geese, herons, or even a bald eagle.
 Here and beyond there are summer homes on the far shore of the Allegheny River.
 Near MP2.5, oil pumps and a storage tank hide in the shrubbery beside the trail.
 At MP3.8, a picnic and riverside camping area with picnic table and fire ring lies below the trail by the river remnants of an old pipeline operation.
 This section of the Allegheny River is a National Scenic River, so it is popular with canoeists.